Extrosoph/Discord-Bot/README.md

 This is a discord bot for my channel which has a few features:
 ==============================================================
 1. Weather Forecast at 7:30, 12:30 and 18:30 Perth time to state the temperature and the status
+2. Tells the sunrise and sunset times for Perth in the morning status
-2. Annouces new ongoing episode that is just released based on a website using a logger file
+3. Annouces new ongoing episode that is just released based on a website using a logger file
-3. Functions to add and remove anime from the bulletin
+4. Functions to add and remove anime from the bulletin
-3. Gives roles based on a reaction on a message
+5. Gives roles based on a reaction on a message

 TODO:
 =======
 1. Fix the role removal function as it doesn`t remove the role if the reaction is removed
 2. Add a checker to the anime adds function to not add if it is already on the bulletin
-3. Add sunset and sunrise time
 4. Add a remove feature to remove anime from bulletin

 Git commands: